By Margaret Nathan, Partner at Strategic Communication, Inc.

 In a recent article in The New York Times, the great David Brooks wrote an article about the difference between baseball and soccer.
 He posed the question:

 Is life more like baseball, or is it more like soccer?

 He then went on to quote, “as Simon Critchley pointed out recently in The New York Review of Books, soccer is a game about occupying and controlling space.
 If you get the ball and your teammates have run the right formations, and structured the space around you, you’ll have three or four options on where to distribute it.
 If the defenders have structured their formations to control the space, then you will have no options.
 The man who is touching it does not primarily define even the act of touching the ball; it is defined by the context created by all the other players.”

-It got me to thinking about my profession and the best PR people are always the one’s who know the playing field cold, the one’s who know where all the bodies are buried and who can feel the space and timing of a great opportunity or a good story, who knows the best people in the company from which to get information and how not to hide, but to explain.
+It got me to thinking about my profession, and the best PR people are always the ones who know the playing field cold, the ones who know where all the bodies are buried and who can feel the space and timing of a great opportunity or a good story, who know the best people in the company from whom to get information and how not to hide, but to explain.

 “Once we acknowledge that, in life, we are playing soccer, not baseball, a few things become clear.
 First, awareness of the landscape of reality is the highest form of wisdom.
 It’s not raw computational power that matters most; it’s having a sensitive attunement to the widest environment, feeling where the flow of events is going.
 Genius is in practice perceiving more than the conscious reasoning,” said Brooks.